Iskandar Puteri: Sea

 The Port of Tanjung Pelepas, which ranks as Malaysia's largest container port since 2004, lies on the western side of the city.
 It is the 19th busiest container port in the world as of 2013.
 Iskandar Puteri also houses the Puteri Harbour International Ferry Terminal, with routes to cities in Indonesia.

-Rail

-High Speed Rail

-The planned Kuala Lumpur–Singapore high-speed rail will serve the city at Gerbang Nusajaya in the future.
-On 29 March 2021, the Perikatan Nasional government failed to negotiate terms with Singapore and scrapped the project while compensating Singapore almost a third of a billion Ringgit (RM320,270,519.24), with the settlement representing the complete termination of the project and bilateral agreement.

 Road

 Within Johor, the Iskandar Coastal Highway and Pasir Gudang Highway link the city to Johor Bahru City, while the Tanjung Kupang Road links the city to Pontian District.
 The Second Link Expressway and North–South Expressway connect the city to the other states in Peninsular Malaysia.

 The Malaysia–Singapore Second Link was built between Kampong Ladang at Tanjung Kupang, Johor and Jalan Ahmad Ibrahim at Tuas, Singapore.
 The bridge was built to reduce the traffic congestion at the Johor–Singapore Causeway and was opened to traffic on 2 January 1998.
 The twin-deck bridge supports a dual-three lane carriageway and its total length over water is 1,920 m.